 This means that none of these numbers are set in stone.
 Things aren’t necessarily “just the way they are”, in fact there are most likely elements to a game that simply haven’t been addressed properly in order to draw in other demographics.

-Age, gender, interests & location all matter when choosing a game.
-Some games have a user percentage that can be 85% male, while others are 70% female.
-Knowing who your audience is, allows for you to allocate the right kind of game in order to reach that demographic.
+Age group, gender, interests & location all matter when choosing marketing games.
+Some games have a video game player user percentage that can be 85% male, while others are 70% female.
+Knowing who your audience is, allows for you to allocate the right kind of minigames to reach the right demographics.

-The user experience is the foundation of effective marketing, however some brands get so caught up in their own message that they forget to tap into who their audience is and where their interests lie.
-Once you can identify your target audience it becomes inherently easier to build a campaign around that information.
+The user experience is the foundation of effective marketing, however some brands get so caught up in their own message that they forget to tap into who their game audience is and where their interests lie, ruining some branded games.
+Once you can identify your target audience it becomes inherently easier to build a minigame campaign around that information.